hexyls/omen-relay/README.md

 `GAS_LIMIT` - The gas limit the relayer will set per transaction

-`GAS_PRICE` - The gas price the relayer will set per transaction
+`GAS_PRICE` - The fallback gas price the relayer will set per transaction

-`FEE` - The fee the relayer will charge per transaction